If you’re the proud parent of a horizontal baby, you’re probably wondering when the sitting-up stage starts?

-You might even be asking yourself whether you can help your baby learn to sit up.
+You might even be asking yourself whether you can help your baby sit without support.

-Learning to sit up is not something your baby will learn overnight.
+Learning how to sit up isn’t something your little one will master overnight.

 It takes a lot of work to master the art of sitting up.